nicolenocera/cybersecurity-portfolio/Projects/PortSwigger-Web-Security/OWASP-Top-10.md

 Problems with logins, passwords, or user sessions.

-**Example:** Weak passwords or sessions that never expire.
+**Example:** Weak passwords,, sessions that never expire.

-**How to prevent:** Use strong password policies, MFA, secure session handling, and rate limiting.
+**How to prevent:** Strong password policies, MFA, secure session handling, and rate limiting.

 ---